syncfusion-content/javascript-docs/js/Introduction/Control-Initialization.md

 ### HTML file creation

-Create a basic HTML file and directly refer all the required cdn links for the Script and Stylesheets within the &lt;head&gt; section as shown below, - For other cdn links, refer the CDN section in the introduction part.
+Create a basic HTML file and directly refer all the required cdn links for the [Scripts](http://helpjs.syncfusion.com/js/introduction/cdn#cdn-script-links) and [Stylesheets](http://helpjs.syncfusion.com/js/introduction/cdn#cdn-stylesheet-links) within the &lt;head&gt; section as shown below, - For other cdn links, refer the [CDN](http://helpjs.syncfusion.com/js/introduction/cdn) section in the introduction part.

 Here, we have referred the cdn link of **default-theme**.
 Likewise, any of the 13 available themes can be referred in the below highlighted code, as per the user needs.